open-telemetry/opentelemetry.io/content/en/blog/2022/apisix.md

 author: Haochao Zhuang, Fei Han
 ---

-This article introduces the Apache APISIX's `opentelemetry` plugin conceptand how to enable and deploy the plugin.
+This article introduces the Apache APISIX's `opentelemetry` plugin concept and how to enable and deploy the plugin.

 ## Background Information